-This summer I spent four days traveling through Chiapas, Mexico’s southernmost state, which skirts the border with Guatemala.
-I landed in the Villahermosa airport and from there rented a car and drove south, down to the Mayan ruins of Palenque and into the Lacandona jungle at Yaxchilan.
+This summer I spent three days traveling through Chiapas, Mexico’s southernmost state, which skirts the border with Guatemala.
 I spent a few nights at a lovely eco-lodge called las Guacamayas, perched on the banks of the iridescent Lacantún river and flanked by the Montes Azules natural reserve.

 Today, there’s little to betray Yaxchilan’s prosperous history – only around ten percent of the original city has been excavated and the rest still lies buried among tropical jungle, waiting.
 As I made my way through hanging vines and ancestral mahogany trees, climbing small hills littered with dozens of rocks, I realized that I was actually walking over submerged temples overgrown with centuries of heavy rainfall and thick jungle.
 I ached to bury my hands into the soft earth to uncover the stately tombs, bright murals, stone effigies and obsidian treasures underfoot.